 The irony is as tasty as baked flying spaghetti (monster).

 Stephen, philosophy disagrees with you, and you call it dead.
 What about the world of science then?
 1) Did you know that more scientists than not believe in God or a higher power?
-2) Do you know that majority of the fathers of scientific thought are theists?
-3) Did you know that more than 70% of Nobel Prize Winners for Science in the last 100 years are Christians?
+2) Do you know that the majority of the fathers of scientific thought are theists?
+3) Did you know that more than 65% of Nobel Prize Winners for Science in the last 100 years are Christians?
+24% are Jewish.
+Atheists and Agnostics make up about 7%.

 The PAST: Majority of the founding fathers of modern science are either Christian or Theists.